openfaas/openfaas.github.io/_posts/2023-10-26-aws-lambda-linode-migrate.md

 * Access secret - `.secrets/video-preview-s3-secret`

 `faas-cli local-run` uses the `.secrets` folder to look for secrets files when running the function locally for development.

+We will also be using these files to create the required secrets in our OpenFaaS cluster before we deploy the function.

 **Create the OpenFaaS function**